decoin-exchange/decoin-official-api-docs/rest-api.md

 ###  Endpoint Security
  - How you interact with each EndPoint depends on the security type.
  - `API-KEYS` passed to the Rest api via request headers.
- - `API-KEYS` can be configured to acccess only certain type of authenticated EndPoints.
+ - `API-KEYS` can be configured to access only certain type of authenticated EndPoints.
  - `API-KEYS` can access all Authenticated EndPoints.

 ### Signed EndPoints Security